BenGilbert98/SQL/Databases and Queries/Creating Database.md

 ```

 ## Commands
+This section will show commands to create and modify tables.
 ### Alter
 Can be used to RENAME, MODIFY, ADD or DROP columns or change to NOT NULL
 Examples below: